These are the steps you need to complete to become a Metropolitan College participant. If you have any questions, please contact us.

 - Cumulative 3.0 high school GPA or greater (GED 530) and a 21 ACT/1060 SAT composite score.

 - Note: MC will consider ACT/SAT Superscore* of 21/1060 or higher, if the minimum 21 ACT or 1060 SAT composite score is not met.

 - 60 transferable college credit hours or have earned an associate degree.

 - Cumulative 3.3 high school GPA, no ACT/SAT test score submitted to UofL.
 Click here for more information about Test Optional admission to UofL.

 *The ACT Superscore is the average of the student's highest Math, Science Reasoning, Reading, and English section scores.
 The SAT Superscore is the sum of the student's highest Math and Evidence-Based Reading and Writing scores.

 Steps to Complete Before You Begin Employment at UPS

-Get Hired at UPS in Louisville’s Next Day Air Operation
+Get Hired at UPS in a Part-Time,3rd Shift Position in Louisville’s Next Day Air Operation

 Note: Apply 30-40 days prior to your desired start date.
 And, if “Package Handler” positions are not available for Louisville, KY, please check back periodically for updates.
 For any questions regarding the application process, call 502-359-1877.